Skip to Content

 Photo: Ruthie Bird

-Located in the lobby of the Ace Hotel, two steps away from Madison Square Park and the Empire State Building, you’ve got Stumptown Coffee Roasters.
+Right in the lobby of the Ace Hotel, just steps from Madison Square Park and the Empire State Building, Stumptown Coffee Roasters quietly earns its place among the best cafes to work in Manhattan.

 Best Cafes To Work in NYC Midtown: Ground Central